riccardoforzan/AGE/README.md

 # AGE

-Acordar Get and Extract is a python tool that retrieves the datasets from the ACORDAR collection and extracts from valid RDF files `literals, classes, entities , properties`
+Acordar Get and Extract is a python tool that retrieves the datasets from the ACORDAR collection and extracts from valid RDF files `literals, classes, entities, properties`

 ## Usage